sebsastianek/redmine-mcp/README.md

 ### Use Cases
 - Create tasks while reviewing code
 - Log time as you work on features
-- Check your task list during daily standups
+- Check your assigned issues during daily standups
 - Update task status as you progress through development
+- View available statuses to understand your workflow

 ## 📦 Installation